v1ggs/gulp-website-builder/README.md

 -  configure global variables and filters for usage in .njk files
 -  format output HTML
 -  a TODO file (.txt) with all todos and fixmes in the project's root folder
--  humans.txt is being updated on each build
+-  [Humans.txt](https://humanstxt.org/) is being updated on each build

 > Always build html after having finished bulding CSS and Javascript, to update their cachebust in HTML (e.g. src="/main.js?20211010212110").
 > Activating watcher for this (JSON) file is probably not a good idea, because it would build HTML on any change in JavaScript and SCSS files.